-This is our 40th anniversary year of opening our gardens for the NGS.
-We have a vast collection of snowdrops, cyclamen, hellebores etc for the Snowdrop Day in February.
-The summer borders include a wonderful display of many perennials including naturalised dieramas, aquilegias and roses.
+We have a large collection of snowdrops, cyclamen, hellebores and other flowering plants for the Snowdrop Day in February.
+Many bulbs and plants will be for sale.
+Hot soup and home made teas available.
 Greenhouses contain rare bulbs and tender plants.
 Featured in Suffolk magazine and East Anglian Daily Times.

 This garden also makes a donation to St Peter's Church, Redisham.